★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 Methodology & Sources

 Coverage area: Arcadia Phoenix Real Estate covers ZIP 85018 between 44th Street and 68th Street, Camelback Road to Indian School Road / Arizona Canal.
-Approximately 3,400 single-family homes across roughly 4 square miles.
+3,400 single-family rooftops plus established condo and townhome communities across 4 square miles.
 Includes Arcadia Proper (east of 56th Street), Arcadia Lite (40th to 56th Street), and Lower Arcadia.

 Data sources: Monthly closed-sale and active-listing data is compiled from local sales records and verified across multiple area data sources before publication.
 Public records, builder sales centers, and city planning documents are used for new construction figures and address verification.
 School ratings are drawn from Arizona Department of Education FY25 state report cards.
 Crime data comes from CrimeGrade, AreaVibes, and FBI Uniform Crime Reports.
 Historic and irrigation context drawn from Salt River Project documentation and City of Phoenix planning records.